 - commitment, drive and focus

-- the ability to reflect and learn from your own work and a commitment to continuing professional development.
+- the ability to reflect and learn from your own work and a commitment to continuing professional development (CPD).

-If you're a woman entering the world of surgery, find out more about Women in Surgery (WinS), a national initiative set up to encourage more women into the profession.
+If you're a woman entering the world of surgery, find out more about Women in Surgery, a national initiative set up to encourage more women into the profession.

 During your two-year Foundation Training as a junior doctor, you'll take at least one surgery rotation that will give you a good insight into the work.
 Use this time to get involved in other activities that can show your interest in surgery.

-The NHS is the country's largest employer of surgeons.
-There are opportunities to work in the private sector as well as setting up a private practice.
+The NHS is the largest employer of surgeons in the UK.
+There are also opportunities to work in the private sector as well as setting up a private practice.

 Look for job vacancies at: